ParthJinturkar/TeachersPetBot/README.md

 This bot has endless possibilities for functionality.
 Features which we are interested in adding but did not have time for include but are not limited to:
 * Command specific voice channel creation
-* Track Participation of Students
+* Track Participation of Students and their Ranking
 * Sentiiment Analysis of messages being sent on the server
 * Attendance Tracker
 * Conversion of bot to JavaScript
+* Data Visualization
-* Multi-Guild Handling
+* Link Collection
 * Cloud Hosting

 For a full list of future features, upgrades, and bug fixes, please visit our [Project 2 Board](https://github.com/War-Keeper/TeachersPetBot/projects/1).